sarulab-speech/RELATE/README.md

     - anchor label: Whether this is an anchor pair (irrelevant audio–text pair for screening) or not.
     - in RELATE dataset: Whether the pair belongs to the train set, validation set or test set in RELATE dataset.
 "Excluded" if that is an anchor pair or screened.
     - in AudioCaps: Whether the pair belongs to the train set or test set in AudioCaps.
 "None" if that is an anchor pair.

+  - scores/[IS, OS].csv: There are 7 columns in the each csv file.
+	- wavname: The file name of audio.
+	- text: The text's corresponding audio.
+	- score: The evaluation score.
+The score range is 0 to 10.
+	- listener_id: The listener ID who scored the sematic-alignment scores.
+    - audio type: Shows whether the audio is natural or synthetic.
+If synthetic, contains the name of synthetic model.
+    - anchor label: Whether this is an anchor pair (irrelevant audio–text pair for screening) or not.
+    - in AudioCaps: Whether the pair belongs to the train set or test set in AudioCaps.
+"None" if that is an anchor pair.

 ## Download wave files